Skip to Content

 How to Merge Paths In Illustrator Using The Pathfinder Panel

-Press the “V” key on your keyboard to equip the Selection tool.
+To merge paths in Illustrator using the Pathfinder panel, press the “V” key on your keyboard to equip the Selection tool.
 Next, hold “Shift” and click on each object to select them.
-Go to “Window”, then click on “Pathfinder”.
-Finally, click on the Unite icon on the Pathfinder panel to merge your paths.
+Go to “Window,” then click on “Pathfinder.”
+Finally, click the Unite icon on the Pathfinder panel to merge your paths.

 With this method, you can use the Pathfinder Panel to merge the paths of overlapping objects and turn them into a single object.